wordofwarning/wordofwarning.org/current/2015-emergency/index.md

 A review of some of the work presented at Z-arts by [The Mancunion](http://mancunion.com/2013/10/17/emergency2013).

 ####Access Information
 Emergency 2015 takes place in a number of different spaces and formats — some seated, some standing, some spoken word, some visual, some limited capacity, some participatory.
-Largely adult-focussed, some works will not be suitable for younger viewers (i.e. under 18s).
+Primarily an adult-focussed event, some works will not be suitable for younger viewers (i.e. under 18s).
+From 12noon experience durational and limited capacity work; from 4pm onwards see a short series of short performances.
 We apologise but some of the work is not wheelchair accessible.
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 ####Credits
 [Emergency](/hab/emergency) 2015 is produced by [hÅb](/hab); supported using public funding by Arts Council England, funded by Manchester City Council, supported by [STUN](http://stunlive.com) + [Z-arts](http://www.z-arts.org); a greenroom legacy project.